Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/shader-toggler/bioshock-remastered.md

 | Purchase Platform | Steam |
 | BioShock Remastered ShaderToggler Aug-28-2024 | [Download](https://raw.githubusercontent.com/Jorban-MartysMods/jorban-martysmods.github.io/dev/docs/shader-toggler/files/BioShock%20Remastered%20ShaderToggler%20Aug-28-2024.7z) |

+---

+## Known Issues

+* Can't get rid of the hands.
+Causing so ends up deleting other elements that are undesired.
+ * Workaround: Use the camera (later in the game) and toggle the UI off.

 <!-- Ending script that runs the sliders on the page -->
 <script src="{{ '/assets/js/juxtapose.js' | relative_url }}"></script>
 <script>